-Endomyocardial fibrosis along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
-Actinides like rutile as well as organisms like phytoplasmas and viroids have been implicated in the etiology of these diseases. ^{1,2,3,4} The Warburg phenotype has been related to the pathogenesis of schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.
-4 The possibility of Warburg phenotype induced by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered in this paper.
-5-8 An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described. ^{7,9}
+Actinides like rutile as well as organisms like phytoplasmas and viroids have been implicated in the etiology of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis^{1, 2, 3, 4}.
+The Warburg phenotype has been related to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis4.
+The possibility of Warburg phenotype induced by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered in this paper5-8.
+An actinide dependent shadow biosphere of archaea and viroids in systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis is described^{7, 9}.